ICloud: Features

 Third-party iOS and macOS app developers can implement iCloud functionality in their apps through the iCloud API.

 Backup and restore

 iCloud allows users to back up the settings and data on iOS devices running iOS 5 or later.
-Data backed up includes photos and videos in the Camera Roll, device settings, app data, messages (iMessage, SMS, and MMS), ringtones, and Visual Voicemails.
+Data backed up includes photos and videos in the Camera Roll, device settings, app data, messages (iMessage, SMS, MMS, and RCS), ringtones, and Visual Voicemails.
 Backups occur daily when the device is locked and connected to Wi-Fi and a power source.
 In case of a malfunction of any Apple device, during the restoration process, iCloud offers to restore all data along with App data only if the device was synced to iCloud and backed up.

 Find My

 Prior to iOS and iPadOS 13, Find my iPhone and Find My Friends stored data in iCloud before merging into Find My.

 Find My enables users to track the location of iOS, iPadOS, macOS, watchOS devices, AirPods, AirTags and a number of supported third-party accessories through a connected iCloud account.
 A user can see the device's approximate location on a map (along with a circle depicting the margin of error), display a message and/or play a sound on the device (even if it is set to silent), and remotely erase its contents.
 Users can also share their GPS locations to others with Apple devices and view the location of others who choose to share their location.

 The Send Last Location feature, which utilizes iCloud, can be optionally enabled to automatically send the location of the device to Apple when the battery is low.